ng-Classic/ng-classic/aio/content/guide/migration-localize.md

 </code-example>

-## Do I need to change how I write i18n in my Angular Classictemplates?
+## Do I need to change how I write i18n in my Angular Classic templates?

 The template syntax for i18n has not changed, so you will still want to use the `i18n` attribute as you did before.